Gender Detection using OpenCV in Python

 Learn how to perform gender detection on detected faces in images using OpenCV library in Python.

-Automatic prediction of gender from face images has drawn a lot of attention recently, due to its wide application in various facial analysis problems.
-However, due to the large variations of face images (such as variation in lighting, scale, and occlusion) the existing models are still behind the desired accuracy level which is necessary for exploiting these models in real-world applications.
+Automatic prediction of gender from face images has drawn a lot of attention recently due to its wide application in various facial analysis problems.
+However, due to the large variations of face images (such as variations in lighting, scale, and occlusion), the existing models are still behind the desired accuracy level, which is necessary for exploiting these models in real-world applications.

-The goal of this tutorial is to develop a lightweight command-line-based utility, through Python-based modules to automatically detect faces in a static image and to predict the gender of the spotted persons using a deep learning-based gender detection model.
+The goal of this tutorial is to develop a lightweight command-line-based utility through Python-based modules to automatically detect faces in a static image and predict the gender of the spotted persons using a deep learning-based gender detection model.

 Please note that if you want to detect both gender and age in the same code at the same time, check this tutorial for it.